Phone Savings Center

 Use your cellphone as a money-saving friend

 Consider dropping the long-distance plan on your landline and using your cellphone for calls beyond 15 miles from home.
 Similarly, if your wireless plan comes with voice mail, don’t pay for the same service on your landline.
 You can always drop your landline service altogether.
 Cellphones aren’t always as reliable as landline phones.
 If your cell battery is dead and your home loses power, you can’t make a call.
 Plus, in an emergency, authorities may not be able to locate your exact location when calling from a cellphone, as they do when receiving landline calls.
 Still, if it will cut your overall costs and you have consistently good wireless service at home, consider making the move.
-CUB’s Cellphone Shopper’s Guide and Prepaid Cellphone Guide can help you choose the best wireless plan for you.
+Prepaid Cellphone Guide can help you choose the best wireless plan for you.

 Eliminate unecessary services